ages2001/Linked-List-in-Csharp/README.md

-# Linked-List-in-C#
+# Doubly-Linked-List-in-C#
-A linked list with using Student class.
+A doubly linked list with using Student class.